 While the World Gold Council Conflict-Free Standard is designed to ensure gold producers mine responsibly, it is also very important that the whole supply chain is sustainable and does not contribute to conflict.
 For instance, the London Bullion Market Association (LBMA) – the international trade association that represents the market for gold and silver bullion – has developed Responsible Gold Guidance standards for refiners that lay out due-diligence processes that refiners need to follow, in line with the OECD Guidance on Responsible Supply Chains of Minerals from Conflict-Affected areas.

 What are the most promising practices to eradicate human trafficking from the supply chains within the mining industry, including gold and other minerals?
 How does labour exploitation in the mining industry relate to other forms of human trafficking and illicit trade?
 What laws specifically address human trafficking related to the mining industry and where can improvements be made to further create public policy?
 And how can academia assist in research around this critical industry?
 This webinar will focused on these questions and more in a two-hour discussion.

-This webinar was the third in a series entitled “Supply chain management, labour standards and human trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
+This webinar was the third in a series entitled “The Private Sector Countering Human Trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
 This series is hosted by the Global Initiative against Transnational Organized Crime and Babson College’s Initiative on Human Trafficking and Modern Slavery.
 Also supported by TraCCC, the Terrorism, Transnational Crime and Corruption Center at George Mason University.